• Skip to primary navigation

 Curriculum

-The SMART Program offers a robust curriculum that features well-blended didactic courses in areas of clinical and translational science, a faculty + peer mentored research experience, and a ready-for-submission grant proposal as the final capstone project.
-In particular, students are required to complete a total of 24 credit hours in didactic courses, including 14 credit hours of core courses, 7-9 credit hours of required elective courses in three designated areas (or groups): (A) clinical study, practice, management and regulation, (B) study design and research methods, and (C) analysis and computation in biostatistics and bioinformatics.
+The SMART Program complements the MS-CTS curriculum with intensive training, mentorship, and research development support, preparing scholars for successful transitions to mentored career development awards (e.g. K awards) and ultimately independent research careers.
+Students are required to complete a total of 24 credit hours in didactic courses, including 14 credit hours of core courses, 7-9 credit hours of required elective courses in three designated areas (or groups): (A) clinical study, practice, management and regulation, (B) study design and research methods, and (C) analysis and computation in biostatistics and bioinformatics.
 In each of the first semesters, students will use a total of 6 credit hours to conduct research and prepare a grant proposal with their faculty mentors as well as their peers.
-In the final semester, students will use the capstone (6 credit hours) to develop and complete a grant proposal (such as a K- award) with review and approval from the mentors.
+In the final semester, students will use the capstone (6 credit hours) to develop and complete a grant proposal (such as a K- award) with review and approval from the mentors and program leaders.
 Details of curriculum and a sample course plans are found on the Graduate School Curriculum webpage.

 Tuition, Fees and Scholarships

-UAMS faculty will pay 10% of tuition for residents (for example, the resident tuition is $4,140 per semester in FY2023-2024, so a student would pay $414 per semester if he or she is UAMS faculty).
-Students are required to pay all the fees associated with graduate studies.
+UAMS faculty will pay 10% of tuition for residents (for example, the resident tuition is $4,284per semester in FY2026-207, so a SMART Scholar would pay $428 per semester if he or she is UAMS faculty).
+Scholars are required to pay all the fees associated with graduate studies.
 Details can be found on the Graduate School Tuition and Fees webpage.

-Process: All applications to the SMART Program should be submitted online using the Graduate School’s Application.
+Process: All applications to the SMART Program should be submitted online using the Translational Research Institutes SMART Program application.
 UAMS full time faculty with a green card will use the same link in the application.

-Required Documents: Applicants will be required to complete the online application form, submit a letter of support from their department chair, and provide unofficial transcripts from previous degree programs through the online application portal.
-Upon the time of admission, students are required to submit official transcripts following the instructions from the Graduate School.
+Required Documents: Applicants will be required to complete the online application form, submit a letter of support from their department chair, upon the time of admission, students are required to submit the MS-CTS online application and provide official transcripts following the instructions from the Graduate School.

 Translational Research Institute LogoTranslational Research InstituteTranslational Research Institute